-What I enjoy most about being a Mortgage Loan Officer is the pleasure that comes from helping members.
-Whether it is helping them to refinance or purchase their dream home, or answering their existing loan questions, I find that I can help with all their mortgage needs.
+What I enjoy most about being a Mortgage Loan Officer is the pleasure that comes from helping Members.
+Whether it is helping them refinance or purchase their dream home, or answering their loan questions, I enjoy helping with all their mortgage needs.

 Fixed rate mortgages are popular loans because your payment will not change since the rate will never change.

 This "traditional" loan maintains its original interest rate throughout the entire life of the loan.
 Your monthly loan payments may change if there are insurance or tax impounds that increase.
 But fluctuations in market rates over the term of your loan won't have any impact on the amount of interest you pay because the rate is "fixed."
 A fixed rate mortgage loan may be a good choice if:

 - You want the security of knowing your interest rate will not change, nor will your monthly payment, unless property tax and insurance amounts change

 - You plan to stay in this home for several years

 - You don't expect your income to increase significantly in the coming years

 Fixed rate mortgage loans come in various terms, such as 10, 15, 20 or 30 years.
 In determining the length of your loan, you may want to consider: